 What Is ABS Plastic Material?

 ABS stands for Acrylonitrile Butadiene Styrene.
 It’s a type of thermoplastic, known for its durability and impact resistance.
-It’s made from three main ingredients which give ABS its strength, impact resistance, and versatility.
+It’s made from three main ingredients as below which give ABS its strength, impact resistance, and versatility:

-- Acrylonitrile: This part is made from propylene and ammonia and helps make ABS strong and resistant to heat.
+- Acrylonitrile: Made from propylene and ammonia, it makes ABS strong and heat-resistant.

-- Butadiene: A by-product from the process of making ethylene, this ingredient adds toughness and flexibility to ABS.
+- Butadiene: A by-product of making ethylene, this ingredient adds toughness and flexibility to ABS.

-- Styrene: Made from ethylbenzene, styrene gives ABS its rigidity and makes it easy to shape into different forms.
+- Styrene: Made from ethylbenzene, styrene gives ABS its rigid structure and makes it easy to shape into different forms.

 Properties of ABS Material